merryhailu/airbnb-clone-project/README.md

 Defining clear roles and responsibilities allows the team to stay organized, reduces miscommunication, and enhances accountability.
 Each role contributes uniquely toward building a reliable, user-friendly, and high-performing product.

+## 🧩 UI Component Patterns

+As part of building a scalable and maintainable frontend, we are identifying and designing reusable UI components.
+These components will serve as building blocks for the user interface and ensure design consistency throughout the application.

+### Core Components

+- **Navbar**

+  - Appears at the top of every page.
+  - Includes logo, search bar, navigation links (e.g., Home, Listings, Sign In, Sign Up).
+  - Responsive design with a mobile-friendly dropdown menu.

+- **Property Card**

+  - Used on the property listing page.
+  - Displays key information such as image, name, location, price per night, rating.
+  - Clickable to navigate to the Property Detail View.

+- **Footer**
+  - Appears at the bottom of all pages.
+  - Contains links such as About, Help, Terms, and social media icons.
+  - Responsive and styled for readability.

+---

+### Additional Planned Components

+- **Search Filter Panel** – Allows users to filter properties based on location, price, amenities, etc.
+- **Booking Form** – Captures guest information and reservation details.
+- **Review Tile** – Shows individual user reviews with name, rating, and comments.
+- **Image Carousel** – Displays multiple property images in a slider format on the detail view.
+- **Modal Dialogs** – Used for login, sign-up, and alerts without navigating away from the page.

+---

+### 🔍 Why Component Patterns Matter

+Breaking down the UI into reusable components ensures faster development, easier maintenance, and consistent user experience.
+These patterns will follow best practices in accessibility, responsiveness, and semantic HTML structure.